Quantitative Image-Based Validation Framework for Assessing Global Coronal Magnetic Field Models: Data and Methodology

 \subsection{Synthesizing \acrshort{mhd} Model Solution into Synthetic Images}

-As mentioned in component 2 of figure \ref{fig:framework_overview}, we use the toolset \acrshort{forward} in our framework to transform the 3D \acrshort{mas} solution into \acrshort{pos} view using Carrington Heliographic coordinates, where the \acrshort{pos} is given by the Y and Z axes with the X-axis representing the Sun-observer line \citep{2016FrASS...3....8G}.
-Section \ref{subsec: k-corona} noted that the K Corona's \acrshort{pB} may be computed as the integration of the electron density along an observer's \acrfull{los}, and then applied to a scattering function that acts to vary the density along the \acrlong{los} \citep{2009SSRv..147...31H}. \citet{2009JGRA..114.6101S} provides an explicit equation to calculating the \acrshort{pB} in a \acrshort{mas} context. \acrshort{forward} utilizes a scattering function that depends on both the radial distance to the Photosphere and the geometry of the observer relative to the scattering point to incorporate illumination of the K Corona due to Thomson scattering \citep{2016FrASS...3....8G}.
-The electron density for each pixel in the various planes of the solution is integrated along the \acrlong{los} of a hypothetical observer (in this case the X axis), and is applied to the scattering function.
+We use the toolset \acrshort{forward} in our framework to transform the 3D \acrshort{mas} solution into \acrshort{pos} view using Carrington Heliographic coordinates, where the \acrshort{pos} is given by the Y and Z axes with the X-axis representing the Sun-observer line \citep{2016FrASS...3....8G}.
+The K Corona's \acrshort{pB} may be computed as the integration of the electron density along an observer's \acrfull{los}.
+This integration must take into account several factors, such as the scattering function, the decreasing illumination of electrons with distance from the sun, and the decreasing degree of polarization with distance from the observer's \acrshort{pos}. \citet{2009JGRA..114.6101S} provides an explicit equation to calculating the \acrshort{pB} in a \acrshort{mas} context. \acrshort{forward} utilizes a scattering function that depends on both the radial distance to the photosphere and the geometry of the observer relative to the scattering point to incorporate illumination of the K Corona due to Thomson scattering \citep{2016FrASS...3....8G}.
 This process results in a synthesized \acrshort{pB} image in the \acrshort{pos} view from the perspective of a hypothetical observer.
 These synthetic \acrshort{pB} images are then co-aligned to each respective observation by using \acrshort{wcs} coordinates extracted from each observation's \acrshort{fits} header as described in \citet{wcs_coalignment_tutorial}.
 Additionally, we estimate the radius of the occulting disk for each synthetic \acrshort{pB} image using parameters from each observation's \acrshort{fits} header.
-Figure \ref{fig:cor-1_pB_model_comparison} shows (left) a \acrlong{cor-1 pB} observation used in this analysis, taken on 2017-08-29, and (right) the synthetic \acrlong{pB} projected onto the \acrlong{pos} from the equivalent observational perspective with intensity displayed in a log scale.
+Figure \ref{fig:cor-1_pB_model_comparison} shows (right) a \acrlong{cor-1 pB} observation used in this analysis, taken on 2017-08-29, and (left) the synthetic \acrlong{pB} projected onto the \acrlong{pos} from the equivalent observational perspective with intensity displayed in a log scale.